BLOCK ISLAND STUFFIES

 In a large skillet with sides heat olive oil and butter over medium high heat.
 Sauté the onions, garlic, and jalapenos and cook for 5 minutes more until the onions are translucent and fragrant.
 Add red and green peppers, red pepper flakes and black pepper to the skillet.
 Cook for another 7-10 minutes until peppers are tender.
 Add chorizo and cook for another 5 minutes until veggies begin to lightly brown and caramelize.
 Remove from heat and add to the bowl with bread pieces.

-Add chopped clams (both from the shells and the additional pound), thyme, parsley, Italian breadcrumbs, crushed Ritz, Parmesan, corn and lemon juice to the bowl and mix well.
+Add chopped clams (both from the shells and the additional pound), the reserved chopped bacon, thyme, parsley, Italian breadcrumbs, crushed Ritz, Parmesan, corn and lemon juice to the bowl and mix well.
 Add as much of the reserved cooking liquid as needed to create a moist, but not wet, stuffing that holds together nicely.
 Fill each shell with a mound of stuffing and bake at 350 degrees for 20-25 minutes until hot and lightly browned and crusty on top.
 Drizzle and garnish with more lemon wedges and fresh parsley.

 This recipe makes 40 large stuffies!
 It can be halved, but these are also a great freezer item.
 Freeze before baking on a cookie sheet and when hard, place in ziplock bags and pull out as needed.
 Just defrost and bake!